Did you know that in the UK, over 9,000 peas are eaten per person, per year?

 6. Naked Pea

 Naked Pea contains 27 grams of pea protein, 2g of sugar, 2g of carbs, 120 calories, and 5.7g of BCAA amino acids per serving.
+So it’s not quite as naked as it may have led you to believe, but the ingredients list is still fairly stripped back and simple.

 As such, it allows you to eat a clean diet and make huge muscle gains in the gym.